© Fotolia | great divide Photo

 The conditions in industrial livestock farming lead to a high and regular use of antibiotics, which irrefutably promotes the development of resistances.
 We therefore advocate for a significant reduction in the use of antibiotics in animal husbandry.
 This could be achieved through significant improvements in animal breeding and husbandry conditions.
 Additionally, antibiotics classified by the WHO as top priority antimicrobials (HP CIA) should be excluded from the use in industrial animal farming.
 To achieve these goals, we are working on the effective implementation of the EU Regulation 2019/6 on veterinary medicines and the ambitious design of national antibiotic resistance strategies.

-3. Shaping sustainable trade policy
+3. Making trade policy sustainable

 Global trade impacts climate, biodiversity, and human rights.
 That is why our goal is to align EU trade policy with the Paris Climate Agreement and the UN Sustainable Development Goals (SDGs).
-We are committed to aligning agricultural trade more closely with social and environmental standards to create a sustainable trade regime.
+We are committed to aligning agricultural trade more closely with social and environmental standards in order to create a sustainable trade regime.

 Forests are crucial for climate protection and biodiversity.
-They are important carbon sinks, are home to around 80 percent of land-based animal species, and provide the livelihoods of around 1.6 billion people.
+They are important carbon sinks, are home to around 80 percent of land-based animal species and provide the livelihoods of around 1.6 billion people.
 Yet every year, approximately 10 million hectares of forest are cleared worldwide, mostly to develop new agricultural land.
 The European Union is one of the largest trade actors and importers of goods linked to deforestation and ecosystem degradation.
 It thus has a major responsibility to make its supply chains more deforestation-free.

-We are working to establish constructive, cross-regional exchanges between stakeholders from the Mercosur region (Argentina, Brazil, Paraguay, and Uruguay), from where a large number of agricultural products linked to deforestation is exported.
+We are working to establish constructive, cross-regional exchanges between stakeholders from the Mercosur region (Argentina, Brazil, Paraguay, and Uruguay), from which a large number of agricultural products linked to deforestation is exported.
 The largest importers of these products are China and the EU.
 Our aim is to advance effective approaches and frameworks for deforestation-free supply chains.